LucasJMO/E6Plus/classes/Jester.md

 Additionally a Jester gains a +3 bonus on any performance checks made to attempt to juggle, and is allowed to take 10 on such checks.

-**Weapon Sleeve**(Ex): A jester may attempt a Sleight of Hand check to hide weapons in his sleeves (the jester may take 10 or 20 on this check).
+**Weapon Sleeve**(Ex): A Jester may attempt a Sleight of Hand check to hide weapons in his sleeves (the Jester may take 10 or 20 on this check).
 The number of weapons that can be hidden this way is equal to the result of the check divided by 5 (rounded down).
 Weapons hidden in this manner must be light, cannot be bladed, and may weigh no more than 1 pound.
 Up to 2 weapons concealed this way may be drawn as a swift or immediate action.
-The jester must be wearing clothing with sleeves to use this ability.
-The DC to find the concealed weapons with a search check is the result of the jester's sleight of hand check divided by 2.
+The Jester must be wearing clothing with sleeves to use this ability.
+The DC to find the concealed weapons with a search check is the result of the Jester's sleight of hand check divided by 2.

-**Sneak Attack**: If a jester can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.
+**Sneak Attack**: If a Jester can catch an opponent when he is unable to defend himself effectively from her attack, she can strike a vital spot for extra damage.

-The jester's attack deals extra damage any time her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the jester flanks her target.
-Should the jester score a critical hit with a sneak atack, this extra damage is not multiplied.
+The Jester's attack deals extra damage any time her target would be denied a Dexterity bonus to AC (whether the target actually has a Dexterity bonus or not), or when the Jester flanks her target.
+Should the Jester score a critical hit with a sneak atack, this extra damage is not multiplied.

 **Jester's Feint**(Ex): As a swift action a Jester may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for any attacks the Jester makes this turn.
 This ability has a range of 30 ft.